social-media-ethics-automation/book/docs/_sources/ch04_data/03_who_data_fits.md

 # Who does data fit?
-Because all data is a simplification of reality, those simplifications work well for some people and some situations, but can cause problems for other people and other situations.
+Because all data is a simplification of reality, those simplifications work well for some people and some situations but can cause problems for other people and other situations.

 Thus, when designers of social media systems make decisions about how data will be saved and what constraints will be put on the data, they are making decisions about who will get a better experience.
 Based on these decisions, some people will fit naturally into the data system, while others will have to put in extra work to make themselves fit, and others will have to modify themselves or misrepresent themselves to fit into the system.